Nguyễn Xuân Phúc

+On 5 April 2021, Nguyen Xuan Phúc became the 11th President of Vietnam.
+As President, Phúc was the second highest official in Vietnam behind Nguyễn Phú Trọng, the General Secretary of the Communist Party, and was ranked 2nd in the Party's 13th Politburo.
+Phúc was also a full member of the National Assembly, serving in its 11th, 12th, 13th and 14th terms.
+His tenure has left a unique diplomatic mark such as successfully convincing major countries to share COVID vaccines in 2021 and improving diplomatic relations with South Korea in 2022.
+On 18 January 2023, at the 3rd Extraordinary Session, the National Assembly of Vietnam voted to dismiss him and relieved Phúc of his duties as a delegate to the 15th National Assembly.
+Previously, on 17 January 2023, the Central Committee of the Communist Party of Vietnam approved Phúc's resignation from his positions according to his personal wishes.
+The reason for his resignation is said to be his subordinates' involvement in notable corruption scandals.

 Early life

 Phúc was born on 20 July 1954, in the commune of Quế Phú, district of Quế Sơn, Quảng Nam Province, in what was then the State of Vietnam.
 He took economic management at Hanoi National Economic University from 1973 to 1978.
 He was accepted to join the Communist Party of Vietnam on 12 May 1982, officially becoming a member of this party on 12 November 1983.

 From 1978 to 1979 he was among personnel at the Quảng Nam-Đà Nẵng Economic Board.
 From 1980 to 1993: Phúc was an employee, then deputy, rising to Chief of Office of the Quảng Nam – Đà Nẵng People's Committee.
 He studied administrative management at the Vietnam National Administrative Academy.

 His father Nguyễn Hiền was born in 1918, and worked for the Democratic Republic of Vietnam before 1954, heading north in accordance with the Geneva Accord.
 He, his mother and siblings stayed in their hometown, where they studied at the village school.
 His mother and siblings secretly worked for the National Front for the Liberation of South Vietnam, and his sister was killed by the US military and the South Vietnamese government after a battle in 1965.
 In 1966, his mother was also killed.
 He lived with his sister in his hometown for a while, then was secretly brought to the North by the comrades of his parents in 1967.